 PJIM: Call for Papers and Projects

-The Parsons Journal for Information Mapping (PJIM) is calling for papers and projects for publication in the Summer Issue – The 3rd Issue of Volume V. PJIM is an academic journal and online forum designed to share knowledge about information mapping and its related disciplines (information design, data/knowledge visualization, taxonomies, data analytics, informatics, information systems, and graphic interface design.
+The Parsons Journal for Information Mapping (PJIM) is calling for papers and projects for publication in the September 2010 issue.
+PJIM is an academic journal and online forum designed to share knowledge about information mapping and its related disciplines (information design, data/knowledge visualization, taxonomies, data analytics, informatics, information systems, and graphic interface design).

 PJIM is published quarterly by the Parsons Institute for Information Mapping and focuses on both the theoretical and practical aspects of information visualization.
 With each issue, the Journal aims to present novel ideas and approaches that advance the field of Knowledge Visualization through visual, engineering, and cognitive methods.